 - Go for an intense physical activity.

-There are plenty of other tips, as self-care varies from person to person.
-Find what little self-indulgent activities work the best for you and start doing them regularly.
+Self-care varies from person to person.
+So, find what little self-indulgent activities work best for you and start doing them regularly.